muratk5n/thirdwave/en/README.md

 ---

-Previous ship used low energy.
+Suiso ship used low temperature.
 The GH2 ship uses compression.
 The AU company building it is called Provaris Energy.
 Presentation on the tech and planned infra below.
 First ship is 26,000 m3 another planned 120,000 m3, compressed H2 at 250 bar can carry 700 kwh/m3 which means